tomfinitely/block-zapper/readme.txt

 * Check the browser console for detailed debugging information about what was zapped
 * Use "Block styles" alone to remove only colors while keeping spacing
 * Combine "Custom classes" and "Custom anchors" to clean up Advanced panel settings

+⚠️ **CRITICAL REMINDER**: Block Zapper CANNOT save data!
+ANY data left in Block Zapper will be LOST when you close the browser window/tab.
+It is a styling cleanup tool only.
+Do NOT use it to store important content, data, or information.
+The zap functionality will remove custom properties and styling - this is NOT a data storage solution!

 == Support ==